Ventura Highway: Reception

+Record World said that the "threesome come out of the desert and onto the road in this refreshing number that features those great harmonies and acoustic guitars."

 The song went to number 8 on the Billboard Hot 100 for America, spending 12 weeks on the charts after debuting on October 21, 1972.
 It also reached number 43 in the UK Singles Chart, staying in that chart for 4 weeks.

 Legacy

-The song contains the phrase "purple rain", later the title of a 1984 song, album, and film (and the tour that supported both the album and film), from the artist Prince.
+The song contains the phrase "purple rain", later the title of the 1984 song, album, film and tour, from the artist Prince.
 Whether any connection actually exists, both Mikel Toombs of The San Diego Union and Bob Kostanczuk of the Post-Tribune have written that Prince got the title directly from "Ventura Highway".
 Asked to explain the phrase "purple rain" in "Ventura Highway," Gerry Beckley responded: "You got me."

 The song won many fans, including the pro wrestler-turned-politician, Jesse Ventura.
 Bunnell recalled, "We went and played at Governor Jesse Ventura's inaugural out in Minneapolis.
 He asked us to — his wife is a horse lady, and she'd always loved 'A Horse with No Name', and he had adopted this name Ventura.
 So when he put together his cast of characters for his big inaugural celebration, he wanted us to come and play two songs, which we did".